Life Insurance

 Life insurance policies can offer hundreds of thousands of dollars of financial peace of mind, but it’s also important to consider your budget.
 Term life insurance tends to be an affordable way to get ample coverage without straining your everyday finances.

 But what does a year’s worth of life insurance premiums look like?
 These real quotes can help you wrap your head around how a life insurance policy might fit into your own budget on a daily basis.
+(Want another hands-on exploration of your options?
+We spoke to three real parents about their own life insurance decisions, and how they came to them.)

 This tax season, think about using your refund on something that really matters, like a life insurance policy.
 Depending on the rate you receive from an insurer, your monthly premiums may be less than you imagine; a decent tax refund may even be able to cover your insurance costs for a year or more.